top of page

 Low-fidelity Wireframes

 Although each page's content had been confirmed, the specific UI still required exploration.
-I performed some crazy-8 exercises to brainstorm different layouts, and developed some of my favourite ones into slightly more detailed mockups to present to the client representatives.
+I performed crazy-8 exercises to brainstorm different layouts, and developed some of my favourite ones into slightly more detailed mockups to present to the client representatives.

 PROTOTYPE